tibor9/webpage/content/publication_list/_index.md

-# Contact Research by Network Members

- Note that this list is automatically generated and may not be exhaustive (or entirely accurate).
+Below you can find our most recent publications relating to (1) contact and (2) other research.
+Note that this list of publications is automatically generated and may not be exhaustive (or entirely accurate).
 Authors in <span style='color:#3F50B5'>blue</span> are members of the Contact Research Network.

+# (1) Contact Research by Network Members

 - <span style='color:#3F50B5'>Friehs, M.</span>, <span style='color:#3F50B5'>Schäfer, S. J.</span> & Christ, O. (2024). **Does intergroup contact affect political attitudes and behaviours? - A longitudinal mediation analysis using the Estudio Longitudinal Social de Chile.** *PsyArXiv* [https://doi.org/10.31234/osf.io/2mzdq](https://doi.org/10.31234/osf.io/2mzdq)